Portland String Quartet performs with soprano Christina Astrachan

 The quartet members have been performing, teaching and recording together since 1969.
 Artists in residence at Colby College since 1986, their chamber music workshops gained international acclaim when the United Nations educational division sponsored their string quartet workshops in Caracas, Venezuela, in the 1970s.
 Their 14 recordings on the Arabesque and Northeastern labels include string quartets by Antonin Dvorak, Franz Schubert and Richard Strauss.

-Tags: Christina Astrachan, classical music, Portland String Quartet.
+Tags: arts music Christina Astrachan classical music performing arts Portland String Quartet